-Shareholder Nominations and Proposals.
-The Bylaws provide that any shareholder desiring to make a nomination for the election of directors or a proposal for new business at an annual meeting of shareholders must submit written notice to the Company at least 90 days prior to the anniversary date of the previous year's annual meeting.
-In order for a shareholder to make a director nomination, such shareholder or group of shareholders must beneficially own more than 5% of the Company's outstanding common stock and have held such stock for at least one year prior to the date of the recommendation.
+Stockholder Nominations and Proposals.
+The Bylaws provide that any stockholder desiring to make a nomination for the election of directors or a proposal for new business at an annual meeting of stockholders must submit written notice to the Company at least 90 days prior to the anniversary date of the previous year's annual meeting.
+In order for a stockholder to make a director nomination, such stockholder or group of stockholders must beneficially own more than 5% of the Company's outstanding common stock and have held such stock for at least one year prior to the date of the nomination.

-Special Meetings of Shareholders.
-For a special shareholders' meeting to be called by shareholders, our Bylaws require the request of record holders of at least 25% of the outstanding shares of our capital stock entitled to vote at a meeting to call a special shareholders' meeting.
+Special Meetings of Stockholders.
+For a special stockholders' meeting to be called by stockholders, our Bylaws require the request of record holders of at least 25% of the outstanding shares of our capital stock entitled to vote at a meeting to call a special stockholders' meeting.